arynyestos/CCIP-Bootcamp-Homework3/README.md

 ### Disclaimer

 This README explains the steps I took and the reason I didn't fully achieve my goal for this last assignment.
-Due to the fact that I believe to have proved my compromise to the bootcamp and to have learned more than enough to be awarded the certificate of completion, along with the fact that **I got married the week after the bootcamp**, this was left unfinished.
+Due to the fact that I believe to have proved my compromise to the course and to have learned more than enough to be awarded the certificate of completion, along with the fact that **I got married the week after the bootcamp**, this was left unfinished.
 Nonetheless, I intend to find what the issue was after the summer, hopefully before the RWA bootcamp.
 Also, please bear in mind that I attempted to complete the exercise in a more complex way than expected when evaluating my work for this exercise.

 ---